How to Read and Set the Tire Pressure on a Toyota RAV4

 Conclusion

-If you don’t want to use the app, you can revert to using an air pressure gauge or wait for the warning light to appear on the dashboard.
+If you don’t want to use the app or dashboard, you can revert to using an air pressure gauge or wait for the warning light to appear on the dashboard.
 Either way, the tire pressure gauge is an inexpensive investment that can make refilling your tires significantly easier.